MysteryPancake/Houdini-Fun/README.md

 1. Freeze the container with a Time Shift node.
 2. Use Extract Transform to estimate the transform from the frozen to the moving container.
 This lets you transform everything relative to the container.
 3. Use a Transform Pieces node with the estimated transform to make everything relative.
-Make sure to enable "No Point Velocities" to prevent velocity being replaced.
+Enable "No Point Velocities" to prevent the velocity being recomputed.

 <img src="./images/stabilize_world_to_local.png?raw=true" width="500">